 Computing

-This qualification is relevant to the industry.
-It covers a range of topics, incorporating transferable skills applicable to professional development.
-It provides a rigorous approach to the study and application of computing.
-Choose between four routes.
-A flexible route lets you choose modules to suit your needs.
-Or choose one of the routes listed to develop in-depth specialist knowledge.
-Finish with an independent project on a topic of your choice.
+This qualification covers various topics, incorporating transferable skills applicable to professional development.
+A flexible, broad route lets you select modules to suit your needs.
+Or choose from the Networking route or the BCS-accredited Software Engineering or Information Security and Forensics routes to develop in-depth specialist knowledge.
+Finally, finish with an independent project on a topic of your choice.

 Subjects taught